ArdanaLabs/audit/src/considerations/wallet.md

 > Yoroi is a light wallet for Cardano.
 It’s simple, fast and secure.
 Yoroi is an Emurgo product, engineered by IOHK.
 It follows best practices for software in the industry, including a comprehensive security audit.

-However, it seems artifacts (such as reports) from this audit are private, as of this writing.
+However, it seems artifacts (such as reports) from their audit are private, as of this writing.

 ## General security in working with browser extensions